Advisement Resources for Faculty

 - Review transcript to get a picture of the student's academic experience, areas of strength and weakness, etc.

-- Enter courses and alternate courses on the Course Selection Form (alternates are very important for student self-registration).
+- Enter courses and alternate courses on the Course Recommendation Form (alternates are very important for student self-registration).

-- Use "Not Applicable to Degree" column in the Course Selection Form if course does not apply to students degree requirements.
+- Use "Not Applicable to Degree" area on the Course Recommendation Form if course does not apply to students degree requirements.

 - Discuss student's realistic time availability for classes, study, number of hours devoted to work, child-care or other responsibilities so as not to overload student with credits.

-- Give the student a "Registration Instructions Following Advisement" sheet to proceed with registration.
+- Give the student a "How to Register for Classes" sheet to proceed with registration.